HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_introduce.rst

 1.1 Introduction
 -------------------

-  WAAS Alliance is based on the experience of more than 300 exchanges that Chainup Group has served for 3 years.
-It encapsulates the underlying blockchain wallet into a complete set of WAAS services, including asset custody, node service, main chain currency development, one-click access to popular currencies, co-managed wallet, lending and financial management and other functional services.
+  ChainUP Custodian is a comprehensive set of digital asset custody services provided by ChainUP Group.
+We have served more than 600 clients for over the past 4 years, leveraging on our extensive experience in digital asset custody and development of 200+ coins.
+Our services include mainchain asset custody, node services, customized mainchain development, easy inclusion for new coins and tokens, co-managed wallets, asset management and many others.

-  WAAS Alliance through API, SDK and other forms for the third party partners to provide fast, low-cost integrated WAAS services (up to 200 main chain unlimited coin acceptance, coin issuance and other functions); At the same time, the third-party partners can also carry out asset management through the Web-side visual interface (https://waas.chainup.com), and more abundant financial products are available for you to use.
+  Exchanges, Asset Management Platforms, and other Crypto Institutions can secure their digital assets efficiently and quickly with cloud hosting via API and SDK.
+At the same time, clients can carry out their asset management operations through our web-based user interface (https://waas.chainup.com), with numerous financial products available for client’s usage.

   At present, WAAS Alliance has more than 500 customers, involving various industries, such as blockchain industry: exchanges, project parties, miners, OTC, lending and so on; Traditional industries: games, real estate, live broadcasting, e-commerce, supply chain, media, etc. Customers who join the WAAS Alliance can enjoy many advantages such as [0 commission fee] and [second transfer] between members of the Alliance.